 - Each VM has the right to be represented by a proxy chosen from among the VM of the association.
 A member cannot cast a proxy vote on behalf of more than five members.
 A proxy vote shall be valid only if it is given in writing by ordinary mail, fax or email, and presented to the meeting.

 - The President shall have a casting vote, in the event of an equal vote on any resolution.

-- Without prejudice to articles 50 53, 55 and 56 of the law of June 27, 1921, each proposition that shall call for an amendment to the constitution or shall call for the dissolution of EFNA must be made by the Board or by a voting member of EFNA.
+- a) Without prejudice to articles 3, 17, 18 and 19 of the law of June 27, 1921, each proposition that shall call for an amendment to the constitution must be made by the Board or by a voting member of EFNA.
 The Board shall submit the proposal to the Secretary-General at least 60 days prior to the General Assembly at which the proposal shall be voted upon.
 The Secretary General shall send the proposal in writing to the voting

 Article V – Administration

 - The Association is managed by a Board comprising not fewer than five delegates of VMs.
 A maximum number will be set in the Association’s Elections By-Law.
 In any case and according to article 13 of law of June 27, 1921, the Board cannot comprise fewer than three people.
 However, if only three people are members of the Association, the Board can be composed of two people.